ava-labs/awm-relayer/README.md

 Reference relayer implementation for cross-chain Avalanche Warp Message delivery.

 AWM Relayer listens for Warp message events on a set of source blockchains, and constructs transactions to relay the Warp message to the intended destination blockchain.
-It does so by querying the source blockchain validator nodes for their BLS signature on the Warp message, combining the individual BLS signatures into a single aggregate BLS signature, and packaging it into a transaction according to the destination blockchain VM Warp message verification rules.
+The relayer does so by querying the source blockchain validator nodes for their BLS signatures on the Warp message, combining the individual BLS signatures into a single aggregate BLS signature, and packaging the aggregate BLS signature into a transaction according to the destination blockchain VM Warp message verification rules.

 ## Installation